wso2/docs-mi/en/docs/learn/integration-tutorials/sending-a-simple-message-to-a-datasource.md

 4. Click **Add**.

 !!!	tip
     Alternatively, you can generate a data service from a datasource.
-For more information, refer [Generate Data Services]({{base_path}}/develop/creating-artifacts/data-services/creating-data-services/#generate-data-service-from-a-datasource).
+For more information, refer to [Generate Data Services]({{base_path}}/develop/creating-artifacts/data-services/creating-data-services/#generate-data-service-from-a-datasource).

 #### Configure data service